martinklepsch/s3-beam/README.md

   (GET "/sign" {params :params} (s3b/s3-sign bucket aws-zone access-key secret-key)))
 ```

-**NOTE: for now the only supported route to sign uploads is `/sign`.
-In a future
-release this will be customizable.**
+If you want to use a route different than `/sign`, define it in the
+handler, `(GET "/my-cool-route" ...)`, and then pass it in the options
+map to `s3-pipe` in the frontend.

 ### 3. Integrate the upload pipeline into your frontend

-In your frontend code you can now use `s3-beam.client/s3-pipe`. `s3-pipe`'s argument is a channel
+In your frontend code you can now use `s3-beam.client/s3-pipe`.
-where completed uploads will be reported.
-The function returns a channel where you can put File objects
+`s3-pipe`'s argument is a channel where completed uploads will be
+reported.
+The function returns a channel where you can put File
-that should get uploaded.
+objects that should get uploaded.
+It might also take an extra options
+map with the previously mentioned `:server-url` like so:

+    (s3/s3-pipe uploaded {:server-url "/my-cool-route"})

 An example using it within an Om component: